How to Enable or Disable Tracking Prevention in Microsoft Edge

 Navigate to: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Edge

-Double-click the name and set the value:
+Double-click the new entry and set the value:

 - 1: Basic